ansible/ansible/docs/docsite/rst/dev_guide/style_guide/index.rst

 Adding local TOCs
 ^^^^^^^^^^^^^^^^^

 This page includes a local TOC.
-If a page includes one, the local TOC should:
+If you include a local TOC:

-* appear below, not above, the main heading and (optionally) introductory text
+* place it below, not above, the main heading and (optionally) introductory text
 * use the ``:local:`` directive so the page's main header is not included
-* not include a title
+* do not include a title

 The syntax is::